 There are two swimming pools, a café/restaurant and a large games room.

-There is also a farmhouse kitchen with wood fire pizza oven.
-This is the main communal area where guests often sit and relax with a cuppa and chat with other guests.
+There is also a communal kitchen and dining area where guests can sit and relax with a cuppa.

 - Cape Tribulation is in the Daintree Rainforest at the northern end of the sealed road section before it becomes the Bloomfield Track.

-- There are other plenty of other places to stay further south in the Daintree.
+- There are other accommodation options further south in the Daintree.

 - Take insect repellent (rainforest = mozzies!)